 Our Miami car accident lawyers are here to help you find out what happened.
 We’ll gather the evidence to back up your claim and work tirelessly to prove your right to compensation.
 Just reach out to us today to find out more.

 How Long Do I Have to File a Lawsuit After a Car Accident in Florida?

 The Florida statute of limitations for filing car accident lawsuits is four years.
 If you fail to file a car accident lawsuit within four years of the accident, you’ll forfeit your right to compensation.

 Don’t wait four years to seek legal advice.
 Our attorneys at Shaked Law can get to work immediately to give you the best chance of maximizing your financial settlement.

 What Should I Do After a Car Accident?

 After an auto accident, these simple steps can help to keep you safe and protect your ability to file (and win) a legal claim for damages.

 - Stay at the scene of the accident.
-Leaving can be considered a hit and run under Florida state law.
+Leaving can be considered a hit and run under Florida law.